greenelab/phenoplier_manuscript/manuscript.md

 Our approach rests on the assumption that gene modules with coordinated expression will also manifest coordinated pathological effects.
 Our implementation in this work integrates two complementary approaches.
 One, MultiPLIER, which extracts latent variables from large expression datasets.
-In this case, we use a previously a published model derived from the analysis of recount2, which was designed for interpretability.
+In this case, we use a previously published model derived from the analysis of recount2, which was designed for interpretability.
 The MultiPLIER LVs could represent real transcriptional processes or technical factors ("batch effects").
 Also, the underlying factorization method rests on linear combinations of variables, which could miss important and more complex co-expression patterns, and the training dataset of recount2 has since been surpassed in size and scale by other resources [@doi:10.1038/s41467-018-03751-6; @doi:10.1101/2021.05.21.445138].
 Second, TWAS have several limitations that can lead to false positives [@doi:10.1038/s41588-019-0385-z; @doi:10.1016/j.ajhg.2020.11.012].